Geometric Time-Dependent Density Functional Theory

 with the linear operator

 where $\bj_\Psi$ and $\rho_\Psi^{(2)}$ are the current and the two-particle density of $\Psi$.
-The linear operator $\cL_\Psi$ is expected to be invertible in all cases of physical interest~\cite{MAQUI_finite-26_ppt}.
-The interpretation of~\eqref{eq:continuity_geometric} is that $W$ gives rise to sources and sinks~\cite{Ern-JCP-06}, which is a much more direct way of changing the density.
-On a lattice, densities varying too fast are not $V$-representable due to the finite speed of propagation~\cite{LiUll-08} but can perfectly be $W$-representable~\cite{MAQUI_finite-26_ppt}.
+The operator $\cL_\Psi$ is expected to be invertible in all cases of physical interest \cite[Sec.~VII.B]{MAQUI_finite-26_ppt}.
+The interpretation of~\eqref{eq:continuity_geometric} is that $W$ gives rise to sources and sinks~\cite{Ern-JCP-06}, which is a more direct and flexible way of changing the density.
+In fact, on a lattice, densities moving too fast are not $V$-representable due to the finite speed of propagation~\cite{LiUll-08} but can perfectly be $W$-representable \cite[Secs.~VII.C and VII.D]{MAQUI_finite-26_ppt}.